-A confidentiality agreement (also called a nondisclosure agreement or NDA) is a legally binding contract in which a person or business promises to treat specific information as a trade secret and promises not to disclose the secret to others without proper authorization.
-An example of a typical confidentiality agreement (NDA) is provided below.
-(For an explanation on the basics of confidentiality agreements and NDAs, see Nolo's article Nondisclosure Agreements.)
+A confidentiality agreement—also called a "nondisclosure agreement" or "NDA"—is a legally binding contract where a person or business promises to treat specific information as a trade secret and promises not to disclose the secret to others without proper authorization.
+NDAs are sometimes used in other civil cases, such as where one party wants to keep secret their settlement of a lawsuit.

-1. Definition of Confidential Information.
-For purposes of this Agreement, "Confidential Information" shall include all information or material that has or could have commercial value or other utility in the business in which Disclosing Party is engaged.
-If Confidential Information is in written form, the Disclosing Party shall label or stamp the materials with the word "Confidential" or some similar warning.
-If Confidential Information is transmitted orally, the Disclosing Party shall promptly provide a writing indicating that such oral communication constituted Confidential Information.
+For purposes of this Agreement, "Confidential Information" shall include any information, material, data, or know-how, including trade secrets and proprietary information, that is not generally known to the public and that is disclosed, either written or orally, to be or appears to a reasonable person to be proprietary or confidential.
+If Confidential Information is in written form, Disclosing Party shall label or stamp the materials with the word "Confidential" or some similar warning.
+If Confidential Information is transmitted orally, Disclosing Party shall promptly provide notice in writing indicating that such oral communication constituted Confidential Information.

-3. Obligations of Receiving Party.
-Receiving Party shall hold and maintain the Confidential Information in strictest confidence for the sole and exclusive benefit of the Disclosing Party.
+Receiving Party shall hold and maintain the Confidential Information in strictest confidence for the sole and exclusive benefit of Disclosing Party.
 Receiving Party shall carefully restrict access to Confidential Information to employees, contractors, and third parties as is reasonably required and shall require those persons to sign nondisclosure restrictions at least as protective as those in this Agreement.
 Receiving Party shall not, without prior written approval of Disclosing Party, use for Receiving Party's own benefit, publish, copy, or otherwise disclose to others, or permit the use by others for their benefit or to the detriment of Disclosing Party, any Confidential Information.
-Receiving Party shall return to Disclosing Party any and all records, notes, and other written, printed, or tangible materials in its possession pertaining to Confidential Information immediately if Disclosing Party requests it in writing.
+Upon written request by Disclosing Party, Receiving Party shall immediately return to Disclosing Party any and all records, notes, and other written, printed, or tangible materials in its possession pertaining to Confidential Information.

-4. Time Periods.
-The nondisclosure provisions of this Agreement shall survive the termination of this Agreement and Receiving Party's duty to hold Confidential Information in confidence shall remain in effect until the Confidential Information no longer qualifies as a trade secret or until Disclosing Party sends Receiving Party written notice releasing Receiving Party from this Agreement, whichever occurs first.
+The nondisclosure provisions of this Agreement shall survive the termination of this Agreement and Receiving Party's duty to hold Confidential Information in confidence shall remain in effect until the Confidential Information no longer qualifies as a trade secret or confidential or until Disclosing Party sends Receiving Party written notice releasing Receiving Party from this Agreement, whichever occurs first.

-7. Integration.
 This Agreement expresses the complete understanding of the parties with respect to the subject matter and supersedes all prior proposals, agreements, representations, and understandings.
-This Agreement may not be amended except in a writing signed by both parties.
+This Agreement may not be amended except in a written agreement signed by both parties.

 This Agreement and each party's obligations shall be binding on the representatives, assigns, and successors of such party.
 Each party has signed this Agreement through its authorized representative.